 The following command installs and starts the license server service using the default configuration.
 For more about the default values used to configure the service, Configuration Values Editable from the Command Line.

-To inchell and shout the liseness commune continue the default configuration Task To install and start the license server service using the default configuration sudo ./install-systemd.sh
+Task To install and start the license server service using the default configuration Run the following:

+sudo ./install-systemd.sh